How private scholarship money is distributed

 You don’t need to be number one in your class to win a scholarship.
 You can find scholarships for college based on your skills, hobbies, ethnicity, and more.

 Having your scholarship dollars awarded is the lap around the bases you’ve been waiting for.
-Be sure you understand how your scholarships work and then enjoy your achievement!
+Be sure you understand how your scholarships work, where scholarship money goes, and then enjoy your achievement!